 Saving for College

 How much student loan debt do you think the average college student has when they finally get their degree? $10,000?
 Think again!
 According to the Wall Street Journal, the average American college student graduates with over $37,000 in student loan debt.
 They will be lucky to have that paid off before their own children attend college.
-It has never been more important to learn how to save for college.
-Here are a few easy ways to get started!
+Saving for college has never been more important!
+Here are a few easy ways to get started.

 Education Savings Accounts (ESA)